canonical/microceph/docs/reference/commands/enable.rst

 ``mgr``
 -------

-Enable the MGR service on the --target server (default: this server)
+Enables the MGR service on the --target server (default: this server).

 Usage: